weiplwei/Lab-5/README.md

 Lab 5
-Nested Classes, Lambda Expressions, and Method References 🔍 What You’ll Learn
+Nested Classes, Lambda Expressions, and Method References

+🔍 What You’ll Learn
 •	How to write and use the four types of nested classes in Java: static, inner, local, anonymous
 •	How to write and apply lambda expressions using functional interfaces
 •	How to use method references to simplify your code
-📅 Due
-•	Submit this lab before Lesson 6 to the Learning Hub > Activities > Lab 5

 🧠 Part 1 — Functional Interface: Wordable
 Create this interface: